wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 ## Alerting on Time Series that Fail Together

-You can configure an alert to fire and notify you when a group of time series all stop reporting data.
+You can configure an alert to notify you when a group of time series all stop reporting data.
 To do so, you create a [custom alert target](webhooks_alert_notification.html#creating-a-custom-alert-target) with the trigger set to **Alert Has No Data**.

 **Example**